WeissFi/weissfi-docs/docs/fees.md

 ### 📌 Borrowing Fee

 - **0.75% fee** on the borrowed amount.
-- Applied **each time** the borrower draws additional DORI from their Trove.
+- Applied when **opening a vault** and when **updating the interest rate**.
 - The fee is **added to the debt**, not deducted from the borrowed amount.
 - **100% → Allocated to the WeissFi team** for protocol sustainability.

 ### 💸 Upfront Interest Payment

-- When opening a loan, borrowers must pay **7 days of interest upfront**.
+- When opening a vault or updating interest rates, borrowers must pay **15 days of average protocol interest upfront**.
-- This interest is **added to the debt** at loan creation.
+- This interest is **added to the debt** at vault creation or rate modification.
-- Each time the borrower modifies their interest rate, another **7 days of interest** is added.
 - Prevents abuse by ensuring commitment when adjusting rates.
 - **100% → Distributed to Earners** in the Stability Pool.